energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 - Are there any specific open source platforms, projects or repositories I cannot utilize in making this?

-- Is EW-AI "part of" EW-DOS or is it separate (it might belong in the EW-DOS Utilities or Toolkit area)?
+- Is EW-AI part of EW-DOS or is it separate (it might belong in the EW-DOS Utilities or Toolkit area)?

 - The whole project could also be done on the dotnet core/MVC tech stack also (and it could be ported to that platform later also if desired).